II. Types: Primary Headaches

 3. Pregnancy Induced Hypertension (Preeclampsia)

-2. Severe, bilateral Headache with Blurred Vision and Hypertension
+2. Severe, new onset bilateral Headache with Blurred Vision and Hypertension

 4. Posterior Reversible Encephalopathy Syndrome (PRES)